DUI LAWS IN CALIFORNIA

 three hours after the driving.

-the commercial vehicle.
-The DMV can and will revoke a persons license for life if
+arrest occurs while operating commercial vehicle.
+The DMV can and will revoke a

-convicted for DWI a second time.
-Commercial drivers should contact a Long
+persons license for life if convicted for DWI a second time.
+Commercial drivers

 Long Beach Law Office